 String Orchestra – Beginning strings (usually violin, possibly cello) is open to students in grades 2-8 as a weekly 30-minute group class utilizing a combination of Suzuki and traditional methods.
 Following a year of instruction most students progress to Intermediate strings.
 These students participate in a 30-minute weekly group class improving their skills and learning more techniques.
 After several additional years of instruction, students may join Advanced strings.
 More complex techniques and advanced skills are taught in this weekly 30-minute group class.
 All group classes are held during the school day.
 Many of these students elect to take private individual lessons outside of school in addition to their school class.
-Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held Saturday, February 1, 2014.
+Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held Saturday, January 30, 2015 and Saturday, February 6, 2015.
 All the students may perform as a group at the annual F.A.M.E.
 Festival in March.
 All students are invited to perform at the Fine Arts Fair in April.
-The required school performances are a winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.
+The required school performances are a winter concert on December 4, 2014 and a spring concert on May 7, 2015 in the school gym.

 Choir – Girls and boys in grades five through eight are invited to participate in the school chorus or choir.
 This 20-minute class meets three times a week and teaches students to sing a variety of two and three-part choral music.
-The students perform at the winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.
+The students perform at the winter concert in December and a spring concert in May in the school gym.
 Students are encouraged to prepare a solo or ensemble choral piece and participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held on a Saturday in late January or early February.
 Students are invited to perform at the Fine Arts Fair in April.

 Hand Chimes – Students in grades 5-8 may participate in this after-school enrichment activity.
 Students learn to read music and play one or more notes (hand chimes) as part of group to perform simple to complex music.
 This ensemble meets for 60-minutes weekly after school.
-The required school performances of this group are a winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.
+The required school performances of this group are a winter concert in December and a spring concert in May in the school gym.
 Students may have the opportunity to play at the Fine Arts Fair or to play a reflective hymn at Mass late in the year.

 Drama – Students in grades 3-5 may join the fall drama group.
-These students meet weekly after school October through December and participate in the Christmas play/musical on December 12.
-2013.
+These students meet weekly after school October through December and participate in the Christmas play/musical in December.
 Students in grades 6-8 may join the winter drama group.
-These students meet at least twice a week after school January through March and participate in the Spring musical on March 14, 2014.
+These students meet at least twice a week after school January through March and participate in the Spring Musical in March.
 This year’s productions have not been decided at this time.

 Fine Arts Boosters support these programs with Box Tops for Education and an annual Craft Show.

-Eighth grade students who wish to be considered for the annual Fine Arts Boosters Eighth Grade Award are asked to complete an application and submit it with a letter(s) of recommendation to the school office by a designated date in April 2014.
-(The attached application may be revised in the spring, so please check back at that time.)
+Eighth grade students who wish to be considered for the annual Fine Arts Boosters Eighth Grade Award are asked to complete an application and submit it with a letter(s) of recommendation to the school office by April 21, 2016.